Install and configure Remote Desktop to connect to a Linux VM in Azure

 To allow Remote Desktop traffic to reach your Linux VM, a network security group rule needs to be created that allows TCP on port 3389 to reach your VM.
 For more information about network security group rules, see What is a Network Security Group?
 You can also use the Azure portal to create a network security group rule.

-The following examples create a network security group rule with az network nsg rule create named myNetworkSecurityGroupRule to allow traffic on tcp port 3389.
+The following example creates a network security group rule with az vm open-port on port 3389.

 Connect your Linux VM with a Remote Desktop client